walker84837/expreval/README.md

 ## Roadmap

-- [] Support for more complex mathematical functions.
+- [ ] Support for more complex mathematical functions, such as powers, and square roots.
+- [ ] Add configuration (TOML).

 ## Contributing